-Gordon College, through the Jerusalem University College (JUC) and University of the Holy Land (UHL), offers a unique summer experience in the history and geography of the Bible.
-At JUC, students experience an intensive three-week on-site course that introduces the geography, history and archeology of Israel.
-Through UHL, students may participate in an additional two-week program that focuses on the land of Jordan.
-Both courses involve study of the physical features of the lands of the Bible, stressing geographical factors affecting settlement and communication in various regions.
-Relevant archaeological, historical and biblical material is correlated with sites, roads and features in each region.
+Gordon College, through Jerusalem University College (JUC) and the University of the Holy Land (UHL), offers a unique summer experience in the history and geography of the Bible.
+At JUC, students participate in an intensive three-week, 4-credit course that introduces the geography, history and archaeology of Israel on-site.
+The course involves study of the physical features of the lands of the Bible, stressing geographical factors affecting settlement and communication in various regions.
+Relevant archaeological, historical and biblical material correlates with sites, roads and features in each region.

 Regions studied include: